yashbrahmbhatt/LazyFramework/README.md

        <summary>
          <b>PowerQueryReporter</b>
        </summary>
        This is an excel file that uses the built in Power Query capabilities to connect to the Orchestrator as a built-in connection.
 This provides the same visualizations, and increases the scope to the entire Orchestrator, instead of a single queue/folder.
-Located in .templates\Data\Templates\PowerQueryReporter.xlsx.
      </details>
 </details>